-The Buddhist spirit is further visible in the nature of Bhutans rural and urban environment: Prayer flags on hills and exponential places, printed with mantras and Buddhist symbols are reminders for relates who have gone.
+The Buddhist spirit is further visible in the nature of Bhutans rural and urban environment: Take for instance the prayer flags.
+Omnipresent across all the Himalaya landscape, on hills and exponential places, printed with mantras and Buddhist symbols.
+Most of them are colored.
 The key sacred colors in Buddhism, blue, white, red, yellow and green, are often shown on the prayers flags.
 They appear as well in ceremonial decor on public and religious festivities.
-The long version, to be found very often on the hills around an agglomoration, fixed with slim timber slats to the earth, most of the flags colored in white remind deceased relates, in absence of cemeteries in Bhutan.
+Another variance of these flags, long white printed banners, fixed with slim timber slats to the earth, to be found in endless crowds very often on the hills around an agglomeration, remind deceased relates, in absence of cemeteries in Bhutan.

 Stupas or Chorten with mantra boards are raised at all kind of road conjunctions and auspicious places between the houses and in rural landscape.
 They house very often the remains of important deceased lamas.
 People do not simply pass by these edifice, but they surround them one to three times in clockwise direction.
 Prayer wheels are even more frequent than Stupas.
 They are moved by human hand or by the power of water.
 Each turn activates the sacred mantras printed on paper-webs hidden inside the wood of the wheels.